 Estimates of Costs

-We work alongside lawyers from the outset of claims to formulate accurate estimates of legal costs that can be relied upon, relayed to the client and to establish the suitability damages-based agreements and third party funding.
+We work alongside lawyers from the outset of claims to formulate accurate estimates of legal costs that can be relied upon, relayed to the client and to establish the suitability of certain funding arrangements.

 Whilst it is often difficult to tell at the outset what the overall cost of a claim will be, our knowledge and expertise in costs management affords our clients the best possible opportunity of having an accurate estimate of costs from the outset that can be relied upon.

 It is important that estimates of costs are accurate, not only because the court is entitled to consider the estimate as a yardstick in determining what is a reasonable level of costs, but also because clients want to be assured that their lawyers are on top of the financial aspects of the case and not simply the legal aspects.